 Captioning resources for faculty

 The University accessibility compliance guidelines require all instructional video content to have captions.
-The Instructional Design Team of Teaching & Learning Technologies can provide closed captioning services for academic credit course video content (and advise about options for other content).
+The Instructional Design & Educational Technology group of the Office of Digital Learning can provide closed captioning services for academic credit course video content (and advise about options for other content).